rinigus/pure-maps/.devcontainer/README.md

 Source archives cloned during image builds are placed under `/opt` and removed before the image layer completes.

-## Build Options

-All containers define the `INSTALL_MAP_QML_DEPS` build argument and set it to `true` from `devcontainer.json`.
-When enabled, the image builds MapLibre Native Qt and `mapbox-gl-qml` during image creation.
-Set this argument to `false` only when you intentionally want a lighter image without those QML map dependencies.

 The Debian containers install Qt and most runtime dependencies from distro packages.
 The Fedora container installs Qt from Fedora packages too, but builds